anavmehta/ARChessAnalyzer/README.md

 A player starts by pointing the app live capture to a chessboard.
 The board position is then determined using a mix of vision and image processing techniques and prediction from machine learning models of pieces and the board.
 Using the board position, a chess engine computes the next best move and then a "chess diagram" of the position and the move is superimposed on the chessboard.
 The Augmented Reality feedback to the player takes between 2-3.5sec.
 By default, white moves first and alternates in subsequent moves.

-The app was developed on a MacAir in Swift in Xcode (iOS) using bridging headers/ObjectiveC to open source OpenCV and StockFish C++ libraries (publicly available on GitHub).
-A chessboard image classifier was created using CreateML and a chesspiece object detection deep neural network model (CaffeNet) was created using Caffe in Google Colab in Python using Nvidia GPUs and converted to CoreML.

 The following is the detection pipeline: